nadegeguiglielmoni/genome_assembly_tools/README.md

 # Genome assembly tools
 List of genome assembly tools

+The category "Last update" takes into account commits and responses from the developers to issues.

 ## Genome assemblers

 | Reads                        | Assembler                                                | Publication                      | Last update |